SoftyDuck/FalixNodes-Desktop/README.md

 Q: Why Electron and what is it?

 A.1 (Why): I, Korbs, am mostly comfortable and knowledgeable with web coding languages such as HTML, CSS, and JavaScript.
 Using Electron was the right approach for me, and I've acquired a huge amount of experience with it over the last three years.
 The process of doing cross-platform support was also shortened and easier for me to do.
+I've also gotten very attach to Electron and am also most comfortable using technology built specifically for the framework like Electron Builder, Glasstron, and more.

 A.2 (What): Electron is an open-source software framework developed and maintained by GitHub.
 It allows for the development of desktop GUI applications using web technologie.
 It combines the Chromium rendering engine and the Node.js runtime. - [Wikipedia](https://en.wikipedia.org/wiki/Electron_(software_framework))